Goutte/git-spend/README.md

 ### Specifications

-We assume `8` hours per day, `5` days per week, `4` weeks per month. _(like Gitlab does)_
+We assume `8` hours per day, `5` days per week, `4` weeks per month. _(like Gitlab does)_ These can be configured at runtime if needed, using environment variables.

 The **complete specification** can be found in [the rules](./gitime/gitime_test_data.yaml) of the test data, and in excruciating detail in [the grammar](./gitime/grammar.go).